GuanceCloud/datakit/internal/export/doc/en/inputs/kafka.md

     tag_keys   = ["client-id", "type"]
 ```

-Restart Datakit, which then collects metrics for the Producer instance.
+Restart DataKit, which then collects metrics for the Producer instance.

 <!-- markdownlint-enable -->